-- Can I import data from my Amazon RDS - Amazon Aurora database into an existing Zoho Analytics database?
+- Can I import data from my Amazon Aurora MySQL database into an existing Zoho Analytics database?

-- Will foreign keys defined between my tables in Amazon RDS - Amazon Aurora database be linked in Zoho Analytics as well?
+- Will foreign keys defined between my tables in Amazon Aurora MySQL database be linked in Zoho Analytics as well?

 - Can I change the data-type of the columns in Zoho Analytics?